apprunjs/apprun-docs/docs/architecture.md

 You can see from the above code that

 * The state is shared globally.
 The two event handlers _plus_ and _minus_ both update the state directly.
-* The two event handlers also both render the DOM in different pieces.
+* The two event handlers also render the DOM in different pieces.

 Therefore, the jQuery code has two problems: